einfachIT/epic-gui/README.md

 python epic-gui.py
 ```

-## If you want to run on another deveopment environment, I recoommend to use virtualenv
+## If you want to run on another deveopment environment, I recommend to use virtualenv

 1. Install virtualenvwrapper and TK System libraries
 2. Source source.me